kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/gitbook.md

 This is one of the reasons, why the combination of [Markdown](https://daringfireball.net/projects/markdown/) and [Git](https://git-scm.com/) is optimal for writing text.
 Even this blog post is written in Markdown.

 You can write your text in any editor you like (even Word would be possible), but optimally it should support Markdown (for a preview).
 Markdown can be learned in a few minutes.
 Usually most Markdown editors allow exporting the text into Word, RTF or PDF.

-## GitBook Editor

-GitBook provides even it’s own editor: [GitBook Editor](https://www.gitbook.com/editor), specifically suited for writing books.
-And it takes away the barrier of Git from beginners.

 ## What I’ve learned